aws/aws-cdk-go/awscdk/awsecs/README.md

 ### Deployment circuit breaker and rollback

-Amazon ECS [deployment circuit breaker](https://aws.amazon.com/tw/blogs/containers/announcing-amazon-ecs-deployment-circuit-breaker/) automatically rolls back unhealthy service deployments without the need for manual intervention.
-Use `circuitBreaker` to enable deployment circuit breaker and optionally enable `rollback` for automatic rollback.
+Amazon ECS [deployment circuit breaker](https://aws.amazon.com/tw/blogs/containers/announcing-amazon-ecs-deployment-circuit-breaker/) automatically rolls back unhealthy service deployments, eliminating the need for manual intervention.

+Use `circuitBreaker` to enable the deployment circuit breaker which determines whether a service deployment will fail if the service can't reach a steady state.
+You can optionally enable `rollback` for automatic rollback.

 See [Using the deployment circuit breaker](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/deployment-type-ecs.html) for more details.

 ```go
 var cluster cluster